gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

                     (is-algorithm-step ?template-body ?overrider-method)))))))
     ```,
   ),
-  caption: [Method responsible for checking method declerations on the pair of abstract and extending class.],
+  caption: [Method responsible for checking method declarations on the pair of abstract and extending class.],
 ) <check-methods>